Sopranos and Altos of Chor Anno

 April Brookins Duvic, Professor Emeritus, retired from Clark College after teaching in the music department for 26 years.
 She was the first two-time recipient of the College's Exceptional Faculty Award.
 Prior to Clark College, she taught public school choral music for 13 years.
 She is a member of the National Association of Teachers of Singing, the American Choral Directors Association, and the Music Teachers National Association.
 She teaches private voice in Vancouver, WA, enjoys vocally directing musical theatre productions, is a frequent adjudicator for both choral and solo vocal competitions, and along with Janet Reiter, is co-founder and co-director of Reprise Choir in Vancouver, WA. www.reprisechoirsings.org.
 Ms. Duvic earned her Bachelor of Arts in Music from Whitman College and her Master of Science in Teaching from Portland State University.

 Lori Wiest joined Chor Anno in 2014.
-She is Director of Choral Activities and Professor of Music at Washington State University where she conducts the WSU Concert Choir and Madrigal/Chamber Singers and teaches choral conducting and graduate choral history/literature.
-Having served as Associate Dean of the College of Arts and Sciences and the Graduate School and interim chair of the departments of Fine Arts and Foreign Languages and Cultures at WSU, she has been recognized for her leadership and teaching skills with multiple awards.
+She is Director of Graduate Studies at the University of Arizona in Tucson.
+She previously served as Associate Dean of the College of Arts and Sciences and the Graduate School and interim chair of the departments of Fine Arts and Foreign Languages and Cultures at WSU,.
+Lori has been recognized for her leadership and teaching skills with multiple awards.
 She has served the American Choral Directors Association as the national chair of Youth and Student Activities and as president of Washington ACDA.
 Lori received degrees from North Dakota State University, Arizona State University, and University of Arizona.

 Solveig taught for seventeen years as Director of Choral Studies at Western Oregon University in Monmouth, Oregon, where she conducted two choirs, taught graduate and undergraduate conducting, and served as Music Director for yearly musical theatre productions.
 She continues as Founder and Artistic Director for the Salem OR-based civic choir Festival Chorale Oregon, now in its 34nd year, and whose primary repertoire is choral/orchestral masterworks.
 FCO often schedules performing tours abroad, and has participated in five Carnegie Hall concerts with Solveig as guest conductor.
 Solveig has been a member of the Oregon Bach Festival's professional chorus for 26 years under Conductor Helmut Rilling.
 She was president of the NW Division President of ACDA from 2010-2012.
 Solveig is an active clinician and adjudicator.